 3. Practice Intermittent Fasting.

+Fasting is how to get fat adapted quickly.
 As a fat-adapted runner, one of the best ways to improve your performance and fat utilization is to experiment with intermittent fasting.
-Intermittent fasting, or IF, involves fasting for certain periods throughout the day – typically between 12 and 16 hours.
+Intermittent fasting, or IF, involves fasting for specific periods throughout the day – typically between 12 and 16 hours.

 This allows your body to enter a fat-burning state that can help increase endurance and boost fat adaptation over time.